 Breeds with single coats include:

 Grooming Double Coated Dogs vs Single Coated Dogs

 Some dog breeds need clipping more frequently than others.
 However, all dog breeds need ongoing attention in between salon visits.

 Brushing is a critical task that needs attending to on a regular basis, preferably weekly.

 Keep in mind the fact that single coated dogs need their one coat for protection.
 Therefore short haircuts are okay but shaving can leave the dog’s skin too exposed to the elements.

 Similarly, shaving is also regarded as inadvisable for the double coated dog.
 Not all groomers agree on this point, however, The double coat can struggle to grow back correctly.
 In some cases, the undercoat becomes too thick and woolly.

 Tips for The Single Coated Dog Breeds

 Regardless of the type of coat that your dog has, there will be a need for ongoing grooming, particularly brushing and bathing.
+This will help to minimize how often you need to wash your dog’s bedding.
 Whether or not to clip, and how often, will depend on whether you have a double coated dog or a single coated dog.